 Abstract: Objectives: Non-invasive methods of inducing a miscarriage are now considered an effective alternative to surgical evacuation [dilatation and curettage].
-This study aimed to evaluate the effectiveness of misoprostol in the termination of first-trimester miscarriages.
-Methods: This prospective study was conducted between October 2009 and September 2010 and assessed all patients admitted to the Royal Hospital in Muscat, Oman, for the termination of first-trimester miscarriages during the study period.
+This study aimed to evaluate the effectiveness of misoprostol in the termination of first-trimester miscarriagesMethods: This prospective study was conducted between October 2009 and September 2010 and assessed all patients admitted to the Royal Hospital in Muscat, Oman, for the termination of first-trimester miscarriagesMethods: This prospective study was conducted between October 2009 and September 2010 and assessed all patients admitted to the Royal Hospital in Muscat, Oman, for the termination of first-trimester miscarriages during the study period.
 All patients received misoprostol and the rates of successful termination were measured.
 Patient satisfaction was assessed using a short questionnaire.
 Results: A total of 290 women were included in the study.
 Termination with misoprostol was successful in 61.38% of the subjects.
-Of the remaining subjects requiring additional surgical evacuation [n = 112], 58.93% required evacuation due to failed termination with misoprostol and 65.18% underwent early evacuation [</-/> [-2-24 hours since their last misoprostol dose].
+Of the remaining subjects requiring additional surgical evacuation [n = 112], 58.93% required evacuation due to failed termination with misoprostol and 65.18% underwent early evacuation [</ -24 hours since their last misoprostol dose].
 The majority of patients experienced no side-effects due to misoprostol [89.66%].
 Pain was controlled with simple analgesics in 70.00% of the subjects.
 A high satisfaction rate [94.83%] with the misoprostol treatment was reported.
 Conclusion: Misoprostol was a well-tolerated drug which reduced the rate of surgical evacuation among the study subjects.
 This medication can therefore be used safely in the management of incomplete miscarriage.